(Approximate) Matrix Multiplication via Convolutions

 The sets $S,T,U$ play the role of indexing sets: $S$ is used to index the rows of $\bA$ and $\bA\bB$, $T$ the columns of $\bA$ and rows of $\bB$, and $U$ the columns of $\bB$ and $\bA\bB$.
 Another view of this definition, is that it captures when the \emph{tensor} of the group algebra of $G$ (which describes the convolution operator in $\C[G]$) can be \emph{restricted} to the matrix multiplication tensor \cite{Bla13}.

 The aforementioned $\Omega(n^3)$ lower bound on the degree of TPP polynomials in \eqref{eq_circ_conv_MM} is not a coincidence -- A simple proof \cite{CU03} shows that \textit{any abelian} group satisfying the TPP must have $\abs{G}\ge n^3$, which seems to make abelian groups useless.
-In fact, our \autoref{thm_LB_abelian_AMM} generalizes this lower bound to the \emph{approximate} setting, asserting that convolutions over abelian groups of size $|G| \le rn^2$ cannot yield better than linear (normalized) Frobenius error $\Omega(1/r)$.
-The proof uses an elegant Cauchy-Schwarz argument on a carefully-chosen set of multiplicities (quadruplets).
-We show this is tight by providing a very simple and practical algorithm, using a single convolution in $\Z_{rn^2}$.
-The analysis is elementary, in contrast to sketching algorithms \cite{sar06,drineas06,cw13} which rely on the JL-moment property and Minkowski's inequality to achieve \eqref{eq_AMM_sota}.

 The TPP lower bound for abelian groups shifted the focus of the group-theoretic-FMM line of work to finding \textit{non-abelian} TPP groups of sub-cubic size\footnote{In fact, an example of a group $G$ satisfying the TPP with $\abs{G}=n^{2+o(1)}$ was given in \cite{CU03}.} \cite{CU03,CKSU05}.